ltb-project/self-service-password/docs/config_ldap.rst

    TLS_REQCERT allow

-If you face issues with non matching TLS versions between SSP and your LDAP server, you can try to set this option:
+If you face issues with non matching TLS versions between SSP and your LDAP server, you should try to modify ``TLS_CIPHER_SUITE`` to match the requirements of your server.
+For example:

 ::